rafalkaron/r-zsh-theme/README.md

 **TIP:** Disable command execution information by setting `DURATION=0`

-## Installation
+### Install r-zsh-theme

-Download and apply r-zsh-theme and its dependencies.
+Download, install, and apply r-zsh-theme and its dependencies.

-### Install dependencies

-Install and apply a Nerd Font for your terminal.
-Nerd Fonts are required to display icons used in the theme.
+**Prerequisites**
 1. Install Nerd Fonts.
-See [Nerd Fonts GitHub](<https://github.com/ryanoasis/nerd-fonts>).
+For more information, see [Nerd Fonts GitHub](<https://github.com/ryanoasis/nerd-fonts>).
+   **Note:** Nerd Fonts are required to display icons used in the theme.
-   **Example:** Install Fire Code Nerd Font with `brew install --cask font-fira-code-nerd-font`
+   **Example:** Install Fire Code Nerd Font on MacOS by running `brew install --cask font-fira-code-nerd-font`
-2. Apply the installed Nerd Font for your terminal.

-### Install r-zsh-theme

-Download the r-zsh-theme file and apply it in `.zshrc`.
+2. In your terminal configuration, apply Nerd Fonts.

+**Procedure**
 1. Download r-zsh-theme by running:

    ```sh